itsmeow/QuickHomes/README.md

 # QuickHomes
-My mod QuickHomes for Minecraft (Forge)
+A simple mod adding /home and /sethome